6 minutes • Marketing

 Google Tools

-Google Search yields tremendous amount of information about your market and competitors.
 Google Trends gives you high level insights about what people are searching for.
 Google Scholar lets you search academic papers.
 The data may not always be recent or accurate, but it’s fast, cheap and useful for approximation.

 Social Media